CodeRTX/drowsiness-detector/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the APACHE 2.0 License.